Redocly/redocly-cli/docs/resources/built-in-rules.md

 Any API operation (endpoint) can fail but presumably it is also meant to do something constructive at some point.
 If you forget to write out a success case for this API, then this rule will let you know.

+### operation-4xx-response
+Operation must have at least one `4xx` response.

+Any API may return an error.
+Verifies that every API operation has at least one error case described.

 ### operation-operationId
 Every operation must have an `operationId` defined.
 Useful in the docs for deep-linking.